ryanburgess/engineer-manager/README.md

  * [Dare to Disagree](https://www.ted.com/talks/margaret_heffernan_dare_to_disagree) - This is a good TED talk on how to avoid the echo chamber and learn to disagree to help improve ideas
  * [On being wrong](https://www.ted.com/talks/kathryn_schulz_on_being_wrong) - This is a great TED talk on highlighting how it's ok to be wrong
  * [Ignite the Fire - How Managers Can Spark New Leaders](https://www.infoq.com/presentations/managers-launch-leaders/) - A video of a talk about three ingredients for inspiring non-manager leaders to emerge and provides simple techniques any team member can apply
+ * [How vulnerability makes you a better leader | Tracy Young](https://www.youtube.com/watch?v=uOvK8roYVUU&ab_channel=TED) - TED Talk video on why it's so important to be vulnerable as a leader.

 ## Podcasts
  * [Front End Happy Hour Episode 17 - managers](http://frontendhappyhour.com/episodes/managing-our-drinks/) - In this episode of FEHH the panelists talk about being an engineering manager.
 A lot of great insights!